rails/rails/railties/doc/guides/creating_plugins/basics.markdown

       end
     end

-Storing models, views, helpers, and controllers in your plugins
+Store models, views, helpers, and controllers in your plugins
 ------------------------

 You can easily store models, views, helpers and controllers in plugins.
 Just create a folder for each in the lib folder, add them to the load path and remove them from the load once path: